sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 }
 {% endhighlight %}

-Have a look at this Appium cross-platform [example](https://github.com/testobject/appium-cross-platform-example).
+Have a look at this Appium cross-platform [example](https://github.com/testobject/appium-cross-platform-example) to have an overview of the whole setup.

 <h4 id="advanced_setup">Advanced setup</h4>
-This is an alternative and advanced way to set up your tests.
-The special thing in this setup is that we use the device descriptors to select the suitable platform automatically instead of supplying it manually through the environment variables.
-The "AbstractTest" class here is exactly the same as it is in the [Simple setup](#simple_setup) except that we use the "Device" class to determine the platform we use.
+This is an alternative, slightly more advanced way to set up your tests to conveniently run on both platforms.
+The special thing about this setup is that we look up our device's OS directly through its descriptor, which we can get from TestObject.
+This not only saves us the step of having to configure an environment variable to determine the platform we are running our tests on, but also allows us to do this on a per-test basis.

-{% highlight java %}
-public class AbstractTest {

-    @Rule
-    public TestObjectTestResultWatcher resultWatcher = new TestObjectTestResultWatcher();

-    private AppiumDriver driver;
-    protected App app;

-    @Before
-    public void connect() throws Exception {
-        AppiumDriverBuilder driverBuilder = new AppiumDriverBuilder();
-        Device device = new Device();

-        this.driver = driverBuilder.build(device, resultWatcher);
-        resultWatcher.setAppiumDriver(driver);
-        app = new App(driver, device);
-    }
-}
-{% endhighlight %}

-The "AppiumDriverBuilder" class is consisting of only one method "build", and in this method we supply some mandatory capabilities to establish the connection with TestObject, then Configure the connection for the cloud by using the "Device" class and after that we return the suitable platform depending on the device descriptor result.

 {% highlight java %}
 public class AppiumDriverBuilder {